jest-community/vscode-jest/README.md

 Also, you should use Jest 17+, however 16 works - it will just offer a warning.
 We're aiming to try and do current Jest version - 1, but won't specifically drop support for older versions unless we're forced into it.

+## How do I debug tests?

+The simplest use cases should be supported out-of-the-box, but at the latest when VS Code displays errors about the attribute `program` or `runtimeExecutable` not being available, you have to create your own debug configuration within `launch.json`.

+This plugin provides blueprints for debugging plain Jest setups or projects bootstrapped by `create-react-app`.
+If those don't match your setup, you can modify the blueprints or create a completely new debug configuration, but keep in mind, that the `type` has to be `node` and that the configuration has to be named `"vscode-jest-tests"`.

 ## Inspiration

 I'd like to give a shout out to [Wallaby.js](https://wallabyjs.com), which is a significantly more comprehensive and covers a lot more editors, if this extension interests you - check out that too.